ruczynskipatryk/ruczynskipatryk/README.md

 🌍 I'm based in Poland.

 - 🔭 I’m currently working on **my very own 🎮 2D game based on JAVA.
-You can check this project right below.**
+You can check this project right below.
+Currently it is working on terminal window. **

 - 🌱 Learning **☕️ JAVA and Spring now**